gboisse/gboisse.github.io/content/posts/05-revision/index.md

 -->

 I took this as an opportunity to add some more statistics and metrics to the engine for both resource usage and memory amounts, which helped in identifying the culprit for the stuttering.
-Indeed, I realised that our shadow [FBOs](https://en.wikipedia.org/wiki/Framebuffer_object), used for rendering the [shadow maps](https://en.wikipedia.org/wiki/Shadow_mapping), were being re-created everytime a light would turn on or off.
+Indeed, I realised that our shadow [FBOs](https://en.wikipedia.org/wiki/Framebuffer_object), used for rendering the [shadow maps](https://en.wikipedia.org/wiki/Shadow_mapping), were being re-created every time a light would turn on or off.

 This was initially designed as an optimisation, where a light source with null emission wouldn't draw shadow maps, since it wouldn't contribute to the image anyway.
 But we had flickering lights in our content, which in turn was triggering thousands of FBO destruction and creation events resulting in the heavy stuttering we had observed.